hoangquochung1110/static-site-generator/srcs/pgcli-autocomplete.md

 category: blog
 ---

-Recently, I've just explored some wonderful postgres CLI extension which makes data query much comfortable.
+Recently, I've just explored some wonderful postgres CLI extensions/plugins which make data query much comfortable.
 One of my favorite one is [pgcli](https://github.com/dbcli/pgcli) - a postgres client that does auto-completion and syntax highlighting.

 To install on macOS with Homebrew: